 “I have asked several pastors/mentors/friends about masturbation and whether it is sinful or not.
 I do not watch pornography, however, sometimes when I wake up and have an erection I will begin thinking about my fiancé sexually and masturbate.
 These fantasies are not ‘out of the ordinary’ in the sense that it is not like the pornography I was formally addicted to.
 For example, I often just imagine us cuddling and making out and then move on to intimate touching and then penetration.
 I don’t mean to be crude or anything…I’m just not sure if this is sinful and if it is harming me.

 “The responses I get seem to be in both extremes.
 One guy says to pray and stop because it’s lust, which means sin.
 The other will say it is a natural reaction to sexual attraction, plus she is going to be your wife.
 Can anyone offer a biblical response to this that will not just brush it aside like something simple?
 ‘Just stopping’ hasn’t worked.
-I can’t make myself not get an erection, so I’m not sure what to do.”
+I can’t make myself not get an erection, so I’m not sure what to do.” – Emanuel

+To answer Emanuel, I first want to congratulate him for overcoming his porn addiction.
+That is no small thing, and it indicates his desire to honor God and his future wife.
 What I’m about to offer is merely my own opinion, but I hope it serves as a help.

 Smith calls this habit of fantasy “playing god.”
-“No matter how widely your fantasies may vary,” Smith writes, “in every instance you play god with people.
+“No matter how widely your fantasies may vary,” Smith writes, “in every instance, you play god with people.
 You reduce those made in the image of the true God to mindless robots who serve your whims.”

 Idols are not merely made of wood and stone.
 The Bible speaks of the “idols of the heart” (Ezekiel 14:1-8).
 In this case, masturbation becomes the way we eroticize self-idolatry: We are turned on by a fantasy world where we are the center.

-Like it or not, our fantasies and the activities of our heart reflect the truth about who we really are.
+Like it or not, our desires and the activities of our heart reflect the truth about who we really are.
 “As water reflects a face, so a man’s heart reflects the man” (Proverbs 27:19).
-The real harm masturbation fantasies cause is this: they train the mind to be self-focused, pleasure-seeking, and escapist.
+The real harm masturbation fantasies cause is this: They train the mind to be self-focused, pleasure-seeking, and escapist.
 This runs contrary to the attitudes of love and service that are modeled for us in the life of Christ (Philippians 2:6-8).

-In other words, what makes the fantasies behind masturbation wrong is that they are attitudes that run in the opposite direction of Christlike love: a love that was willing to lose its life for others.
+In other words, what makes the fantasies behind masturbation wrong is that they are attitudes that run in the opposite direction of Christlike love—a love that was willing to lose its life for others.